Byron/btank/src/md/about_tank.md

 - Configuration is handled manually by default, and even though there are tools to help managing it, by default there is not RCS.
 This is inherently dangerous on sites that have many developers. `push_configuration` for instance replaces the desired target configuration with the one you are seeing, making a zip backup of the previous configuration files.
 The docs say nothing how to roll back using one of these, or how to verify that no one else edited them prior to that.
 + studio level base configuration can be put into git, and then used as base from which to clone when creating new configurations.
 Interestingly, this doesn't seem to include environments at all, at least not according to the docs.
 What is it worth without it ?
 Oh, one more example later and it seems it can do it that way.
 Good.
 Well, trying it shows that he can also copy a file path, and doesn't get that this is actually a git repository.
 Nonetheless, this can be fixed after the fact (by putting the repo) using a path of the form described at `tank/deploy/git_descriptor.py:34`.
     - It's actually exactly the same as what's done with `tk-config-default` or `tk-config-multiroot`
+- install command rewrites your own configuration files.
+This is always undesirable, as formatting can change considerably.
+A good system would be to write files containing the required changes based on the current settings, which is consecutively merged in